bolner/FatCatDB/README.md

 transaction.Commit();
 ```

+Note that a lambda function always brings its context with it.
+Meaning: it can see all variables/fields that are visible inside the method you defined it.
+This can give great flexibility.

 The return value can be of 4 kinds:
 - You can return the old record (or a modified version of it), if you would like to minimize the changes.